Performance improvement: Corporate or commercial

-Individual development

-Performance improvement at the individual or employee level can be addressed through formal or informal recognition.
-Examples of formal recognition can include an "employee of the month" award or a spot bonus.
-Whereas, an example of informal recognition includes genuine acknowledgement, approval, and appreciation for work well done.
-Performance improvement at the operational or individual employee level usually involves processes such as statistical quality control.

 Performance improvement plans

 If an employee's performance is unsatisfactory, the employer may set out a performance improvement plan (PIP) to help the employee improve.
-This may be because the employee is failing to meet the goals for their role, or due to other problems such as poor behavior or interpersonal skills.
-A PIP is usually a written document, and it should clarify expectations for the employee, articulate how the employee is failing to meet them, lay out what improvements are expected, explain whether and how managers will support the employee in improving, and indicate what the consequences will be if the employee fails to improve.
-The expected improvements should be specific and measurable, and consequences for failing to meet them might include a transfer, demotion, or termination.
+This may be because the employee is failing to meet the goals for their role or due to other problems such as poor behavior or interpersonal skills.
+A PIP is usually a written document and it should clarify expectations for the employee, explain how the employee is failing to meet them, lay out what improvements are expected, explain whether and how managers will support the employee in improving and indicate what the consequences will be if the employee fails to improve.
+The expected improvements should be specific and measurable and consequences for failing to meet them might include a transfer, demotion or termination.

-Typically, the employee's manager and someone from human resources meet with the employee to discuss the PIP.
+Typically, the employee's manager and someone from human resources would meet with the employee to discuss the PIP.
 According to Donald L. Kirkpatrick, a PIP should be developed by the manager and the employee together, because it requires both of their participation in order to be successful.
 The American Society for Human Resource Management recommends that "a PIP should be used when there is a commitment to help the employee improve", not just as a way to prepare to terminate the employee, but some companies do use PIPs simply as a way to start a termination.